- Electric scooter business challenges and opportunities

 Not to be forward but Appinventiv is a well-known digital and mobility service provider company with expertise in offering services for various domains.
-Being a leading E-scooter app development provider globally, it is a reliable organization trusted by brands like Dominos.
+Being a leading e scooter app development company globally, it is a reliable organization trusted by brands like Dominos.

-Once you are through with these challenges, your startup will definitely pick up speed to becoming a profitable and successful deal.
+Once you are through with these problems in business, your startup will definitely pick up speed to becoming a profitable and successful deal.